Noraor54836/cs50-final-project/README.md

 ## Description

 This is a full-stack productivity web application built with React (frontend), Flask (backend), and MySQL (database).
 The platform allows users to track their goals, time spent, and personal skills to improve focus and time management.

-## Features
+All of Features are

 1. **User Authentication**